miker704/Strife/patches2.md

     - Fixed a bug in the home page when switching between tabs would completely overwrite the tab state due to not returning the previous state.
     - Fixed a bug with mega upc modal when switching between tabs would completely overwrite the tab state due to not returning the previous state.
     - Created a new hook called useCloseModalonESC in close modal hooks api util which takes in a bool usestate modal class name and exit transition class and listens for the esc press and applies the transistion class to the modal and using a promise close the modal at the end of the animation at near perfect timing.
-    - Added Resync current user function to resync current user props when visiting the nitro store incase they are invited to dmServer and prevent them from being booted to the intrustion loading screen if they click on it from the nitro store.
+    - Added Resync current user function to resync current user props when visiting the nitro store incase they are invited to dmServer and prevent them from being booted to the intrusion loading screen if they click on it from the nitro store.
+    - Adjusted speed increase of animation enter and exit for user sub modals and server avatar modals.

 ## Backend Changes